kld-anouar/LCAT-Net/README.md

 }
 ```

-For more details, you can access the full article here: :contentReference[oaicite:1]{index=1}
+For more details, you can access the full article [here](https://doi.org/10.1007/s44196-024-00703-5)

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 This permits any non-commercial use, sharing, distribution, and reproduction in any medium or format, as long as appropriate credit is given to the original authors and source.
 For more details, please refer to the [license terms](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-For any questions or further information, please contact the corresponding author:
+For any questions or further information, please get in touch with the corresponding author:

 **Anouar Khaldi**